JustinLGates/.NET-WebApi-with-auth-template/README.md

 dotnet add package MySqlConnector

 ## Step 3
+If you do not have Gearhost and Auth0 account go set them up now.

-Add app settings json files to the root directory
+Add app settings JSON files to the root directory.

 appsettings.json
 appsettings.Development.json

 These files are used to set the connection and authentication for your application.
-The example below is what needs to go inside just add in your own credentals.
+The example below is what needs to go inside just add in your own credentials.

 Example :